Curriculum: Year Three

 The clinical portion of the clerkship is based primarily at family medicine residency programs affiliated with UT Southwestern and the family medicine residency program located at UT Tyler and John Peter Smith Hospital.
 Some students also are based at private practitioner offices in Arlington, Colleyville, and Bedford that are designated clerkship sites.
 The UT Southwestern-affiliated sites include Charlton Methodist Hospital, Dallas; St. Paul University Hospital, Dallas; McLennan County Family Practice Center, Waco; and UT Southwestern – Parkland Family Medicine Residency Program, Dallas.
 Each of these sites is staffed by UT Southwestern faculty.
 Students see patients at the family medicine centers and in a variety of other practice sites, including private offices, under the supervision of adjunct clinical faculty.

 The didactic portion of the clerkship consists of lectures and small-group activities that focus on clinical topics and patient and family issues commonly encountered in a family medicine environment.
 Clerks prepare and present a patient study to faculty at each site and participate in conferences.

 Each student spends eight intensive weeks as a clinical clerk on general internal medicine inpatient services.
-Each student spends four weeks at Parkland Memorial Hospital and four weeks at the Dallas VA Medical Center, Parkland, or St. Paul University Hospital.
+Each student spends four weeks at Parkland Memorial Hospital and four weeks at the Dallas Veterans Affairs Medical Center, Parkland, or St. Paul University Hospital.
 An additional four weeks is spent on a subspecialty service, either an admitting service or a consultant service.
 In both cases, ambulatory subspecialty medicine clinics are included.